alexhillc/AXPhotoViewer/README.md

-# BAPPhotosViewController
+# AXPhotoViewer
-An iPhone/iPad photo gallery viewer, useful for viewing a finite number of photos.
+An iPhone/iPad photo gallery viewer, useful for viewing a large number of photos.
 (WIP)